As an administrator, you can use the Safety Score to encourage positive driving behaviors that may reduce the likelihood of accidents.

 Safety Event: An incident with one or more safety infractions (e.g. harsh turn, rolling stop, etc.).

 Event Label: An event may consist of one or more safety infractions with respective Event Labels.
 Event Labels are automatically assigned to Safety Events and can also be manually added by an administrator in the Safety Inbox.
 Some event labels are only available for manual assignment (e.g. Did Not Yield).

 Speeding: Speeding is determined relative to a road segment’s speed limit.

 Safety Score: The Safety Score is a numerical representation of a fleet or driver’s overall safety performance over a period of time.

 The weighted Safety Score formula:

-In its simplest form, the Safety Score is a composite of harsh events (brake, accel, turn, crash, etc) and time over the speed limit.
+In its simplest form, the Safety Score is a composite of events labels (brake, accel, turn, crash, etc), time over the speed limit and Camera AI events.
 These aggregations are normalized by miles driven and drive time, so that the resulting score can be used to compare drivers with different amounts of time on the road.
 The overall Safety Score is normalized on a 100 point scale: 100 is the maximum score, and 0 is the minimum score (any calculation that yields a score below 0 is bottomed out at 0).